A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 That he was headed for the vast continent of America

-And that he would have had to cross it
+And he would have had to cross it

 The men of Europe were no longer